• Skip to main content

 After boiling, let the eggs sit in the ice bath for at least 15 minutes, then peel them or refrigerate them (unpeeled) for up to seven days.

 The ice bath quickly cools the eggs, which prevents them from overcooking and prevents the dark ring from appearing on the outside of the yellow yolk.
-The ice bath also helps the shell separate, making them much easier to peel.
+The ice bath also helps the shells separate, making them much easier to peel.

 To peel, gently tap the egg at the big end first, then the small end, then all around.